qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### MAGIC

 Magi are born with a gift that requires development.
-Some learn spells from tomes and scrolls while others may intuit them.
+Some learn from tomes and scrolls while others resonate with the world.
 Magic is like music: some can, some can't; some read, some intuit.

-The world is full of magic and a mage communes with it.
+The world is alive and a mage communes with it.
 Air, tree, stone, ocean, star; all allies of the mage.
 With proper knowledge, a mage may petition the world for favors.
 Given their relationship is in good standing, the world is likely to comply.

 A mage asks the world to do what it wants to do, _deliberately_.
-Stones gather.
-Air stills.
-Water reflects.
-Moon watches.
-Vines tangle.
-Fire consumes.
-Ask the world to act against its nature and risk refusal.

-- ask a stone to gather its brethren and create a road
+- **Stone collects:** Ask it to gather and hold.
-- ask the air to withhold itself from a creature until it is unconscious
-- ask a still lake to reflect a scene it's been witness to
-- ask the moon to hold back the tide
-- ask vines to ensnare a foe
-- ask a flame to cage a foe
+- **Air carries:** Ask it to steal a voice.
+- **Water remembers:** Ask it to reflect what it has seen.
+- **Moon reveals:** Ask it to fix its gaze.
+- **Vines hunger:** Ask them to claim what lingers.
+- **Fire consumes:** Ask it to leave nothing but ash.

+_The world grants favors by exaggerating its nature, not by obeying intent._

 #### Promises